 Save Tax And Protect Employees With Relevant Life Cover

-Did you know there is a kind of life insurance out there that could save you and your company a significant amount of business tax?
-It’s called Relevant Life Cover, and many people, unaware of how it works, are currently missing out on the benefits it provides.
-To ensure you’re not missing out, read on!
+Did you know there is a kind of life insurance out there that could save you and your company a significant amount of business tax and protect your employees?
+It’s called Relevant Life Cover, and many people are unaware of how it works and are currently missing out on the benefits it provides.

-Relevant Life Cover is a kind of business life insurance policy paid into by an employer, which pays out a lump sum to an employee who suffers death in service or is diagnosed with a terminal illness.
-Relevant Life Cover is available not only to regular employees but salaried directors as well.
+Relevant Life Cover is paid for by an employer to protect the employees.
+The policy pays out a lump sum to an employee who suffers death in service or is diagnosed with a terminal illness.
+It is available not only to regular employees but salaried directors as well.
 Therefore it’s a useful policy to have for many business owners looking for personal and business protection, and especially for those looking to save on tax.

 It also means company directors who pay the 40% tax rate on their income could save up to 52% on life insurance premiums, so over 25 years, someone with a £50 per month personal life insurance plan could end up saving £7,800!

 Employers also pay no national insurance contributions on the payments used to fund the Relevant Life Cover policy.

 Can employees also save tax with Relevant Life Cover?